 A year ago, I started to follow a dietitian’s food plan and lost 20 lbs, which I’ve been successful in maintaining.
 I still have more pounds to lose, and yet I feel good with this new weight.
 De-cluttering is also about the foods we put into our bodies.
 I cleaned the cupboards of foods that added no nutritional value to my body.
 Yes, I indulge and am encouraged to do so, but I leave that for a treat when I’m out to dinner once a week.

-One must be aware of the de-cluttering of our physical space our thoughts and feelings will surface and could potentially sabotage our desire to clear up our space.
+One must be aware of the de-cluttering of our physical space; our thoughts and feelings will surface and could potentially sabotage our desire to clear up our space.
 Lately, I realized that just showing up each day, do a little, will have an immeasurable impact on my life.
 I trust that if I step up into action and enjoy what I’m doing, that at the end I will be a different person.
-Trust is important in moving forward in one’s life.
+Trust is essential in moving forward in one’s life.

 Another area that I have to work on is seeing what isn’t done yet vs. what has been done.
 Do you share the same thought patterns?
 When we let go of our attachment to perfection, we can enjoy the process of clearing better.

 I ask myself two things when I look at something: Am I using it and so it provides a functional value, or do I love it and enjoy the beauty of it.
 Just start small and be grateful when you tackle manageable areas.
-Leave the big projects to when you have success with the small areas.
+Leave the big projects to when you have success with the small spaces.
 For me a big project will be paper in file cabinets, hanging out in my office area as well as stored within closets.
 I will get to it, and first I start in manageable areas.